Here are four considerations should there be an interest rate change:

 Locking in a fixed rate loan

-- You may be limited in how much extra you can repay off the loan during the fixed rate period.
+You may also be limited in how much extra you can repay off the loan during the fixed rate period and may not be able to access features such as redraw or offset accounts

 Also, fixed rate loans are locked into a contract.
 There can be fees involved if you wish to break the loan for any reason, such as if you refinance or sell your property.
-For these reasons, some borrowers prefer a variable rate loan.

 Opting for a variable rate loan